Comacchio

 - Pizzeria Aurora: Located just outside the historic centre, this pizzeria offers a wide range of pizzas, as well as salads and pasta.
 It’s a relaxed, budget-friendly option, popular with families and ideal for a casual evening meal.
 Price guide: € (Budget-friendly)

-Comacchio Gallery
+Comacchio Photo Gallery

-Places close to Comacchio
+Places Close to Comacchio

 - Cervia (approx. 40 km south of Comacchio): A charming town known for its beautiful beaches along the Adriatic Sea.
 Cervia is famous for its salt pans, where salt is still harvested in the traditional way.
 The town also offers a lovely historic centre, with quaint streets, the Piazza Garibaldi, and the impressive Cervia Cathedral.
 It’s a great place for a relaxing seaside visit and outdoor activities.